-It’s important to keep an eye on older relatives and ensure that they’re not getting dehydrated.
+Keep an eye on older friends or relatives and ensure that they’re not getting dehydrated.

 The advice is to have at least EIGHT big drinks per day in hot weather – these can be water, fruit juice, squash or tea.